stevebargelt/dotfiles/readme.md

 ## Manual Steps

-Enter TripMode License (it is in 1Password)
+1. Karabiner settings (especially if MS Natural Keyboard 4000)
+1. Run 1Password, setup, and sync passwords
+1. Run Docker application to setup (password in 1Password)
-Install the 1Password extension in all browsers
+1. Install the 1Password extension in all browsers
-First start of Microsoft Office product will ask for login to get license Slack - add all orgs and such
+1. First start of Microsoft Office product will ask for login to get license
-WebExTeams - add login
-Jabber - login
+1. Start OneDrive & Log In
+1. If portable, enter TripMode License (it is in 1Password)
+1. Slack, login and add orgs
-Change Terminal Font to Fira Mono for Powerline, Regular, 16
+1. Change Terminal Font to Fira Mono for Powerline, Regular, 14
+1. Open Alfred and configure, set CMD-SPACE hotkey (and remove from Spotlight)
+1. Open KeepingYouAwake and set to start a Login

+### For Work

+1. WebExTeams - add login
+1. Jabber - login

 ## Optional Installs